henriquemiranda/phononwebsite/README.md

     $ python setup.py install --user

-In the folder where you ran `anaddb` you will find a netCDF file (if your `Abinit` version has netCDF compiled) with the name `anaddb.out_PHBST.nc`.
+In the folder where you ran `anaddb` you will find a netCDF file (if you compiled `Abinit` with netCDF support) with the name `anaddb.out_PHBST.nc`.
 To convert it to `.json` format just run:

     $ read_anaddb_phonon.py anaddb.out_PHBST.nc <name_of_your_material>

-You can then select the resulting `.json` file with the `Choose files` button.
+You can then select the resulting `.json` file with the `Choose files` button on the `phononwebsite`.

 Quantum Espresso
 ----------------
 To read a Quantum Espresso calculation you need two files `<prefix>.scf` and `<prefix>.modes`.
 The first one is the input file for `pw.x` the second one can be generated with `dynmat.x`.
 The file that should be used is the one set with the `'filout'` tag in the dynmat input file as in it the modes are normalized with the atomic masses.
-After installing the python scripts (as in the case of an `Abinit` calculation) you can obtain the `.json` files:
+After installing the python scripts (same as in the case of an `Abinit` calculation) you can obtain the `.json` files:

     $ read_qe_phonon.py prefix <name_of_your_material>